How Do I Load Terrain into a Scenario and Process it for Visualization?

 4. Here you choose which scenario terrain source to convert into STK Terrain (.pdtt).
 You can either convert the entire source or specify a custom subset extent.

-5. For the entire source, simply select it from Terrain Source drop-down and click Convert.
+5. For the entire source, simply select it from Terrain Source drop-down menu and click Convert.

 Important: AGI World Terrain is global and can take several hours to process.
 It will produce an STK Terrain file (.pdtt) that is several gigabytes in size.